Mental (psychological) health, just like physical health, is an important part of work health and safety (WHS).

 Increase awareness of the role of the workplace in mental health.

-Provide access to prevention-focussed, practical guidance and evidence-informed tools and resources.
+Provide access to prevention-focussed, practical guidance and evidence-informed tools and resources via the mental health at work website.

 Prevention-focussed regulatory services